 He was born in Havana, Cuba in 1955, raised in Louisiana and Wyoming.
 He graduated from Louisiana State University-Geaux Tigers- and later from the University of Denver College of Law in 1982.
 He started as a trial lawyer in the Denver trial office of the Colorado State Public Defender’s office in 1983 and spent a total of 25 years with them.
 He is now in private practice and teaches trial tactics around the US, Mexico, Chile, Cuba and Argentina.
 He has tried over 130 jury trials and more than 25 homicide trials.
 He is on the faculty of the National Criminal Defense College and is a member of the American College of trial lawyers.

-Andres is a long-time instructor with ADC and the Colorado Criminal Defense Bar and has been on the faculty of the National Criminal Defense College for the past four years.
+Andres is a long-time instructor with ADC and the Colorado Criminal Defense Bar and has been on the faculty of the National Criminal Defense College for the past five years.
 He has presented and trained attorneys throughout the country, including presentations at the National Association of Criminal Defense Lawyers (NACDL) annual conferences, trial training of lawyers with the U.S. Marines, and regional trial advocacy programs.
-Andres has presented on different topics including closing arguments, direct examinations, cross-examinations, federal criminal law, trial practice, jury selection, and COCCA/RICO cases.
+Andres has presented on different topics including opening and closing arguments, direct examinations, cross-examinations, federal criminal law, trial practice, jury selection, and RICO cases.
 Andres is also an author having published in the areas of federal law enforcement, marijuana laws, and most recently in the area of cross-examining child witnesses (for The Champion, the official magazine of the NACDL).

 Recent Teaching History